Work from home guidelines UK: Current government advice explained

 Boris Johnson forced to reintroduce restrictions in England as Omicron variant spreads and cases surge

-Boris Johnson’s government is implementing its “Plan B” for dealing with the coronavirus pandemic, bringing back social restrictions in England to curb the spread of the new Omicron variant of the virus.
+Boris Johnson’s government has implemented its “Plan B” for dealing with the coronavirus pandemic, bringing back social restrictions in England to curb the spread of the new Omicron variant of the virus.

 As a result, face masks are now mandatory on public transport and in shops, cinemas, theatres and places of worship, an NHS Covid Pass is required for entry to crowded venues and booster vaccines are gradually being made available to all adults, not just the elderly and vulnerable.